Gaurav-pandey04/Gaurav-pandey04/README.md

 <!-- README.md for Gaurav-pandey04 -->

 # 👋 Hi there, I'm Gaurav Pandey!

-🎓 I'm a Computer Science undergrad at Lakshmi Narain College of Technology.
 📚 Currently exploring full-stack development and deepening my DSA skills.
 💡 Passionate about building projects, solving logical problems, and learning new tech.
 🤝 Open to opportunities and collaboration in tech and open source!
-📫 Reach out to me at: gauravp041104@gmail.com
+📫 Reach out to me at: gauravp989043@gmail.com

 ---